Time Series Functions

 time-oriented dimensions.
 The time series functions calculate

-, and PERIODROLLING
+AGO, TODATE, and PERIODROLLING functions

 based on user supplied calendar tables, not on standard SQL date manipulation